Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 As of January 1, 2026, the ABLE Age Adjustment Act has officially expanded who can use these tax-advantaged accounts.

-2026 Limits: You can now contribute up to $20,000 per year (up from previous years) to an ABLE account.
+- 2026 Limits: You can now contribute up to $20,000 per year (up from previous limits) to an ABLE account.

-SSI Exemption: The first $100,000 in an ABLE account is completely ignored by Social Security.
-In Florida, ABLE United accounts also currently feature no Medicaid payback requirement at death—a major advantage over certain trusts.
+- SSI Exemption: The first $100,000 in an ABLE account is completely ignored by Social Security.
+In Florida, ABLE United accounts also currently feature no Medicaid payback requirement at death—a major advantage over certain first-party trusts.

 Third-Party Special Needs Trusts vs. First-Party Trusts